rvaiya/warpd/README.md

 # Installation

-Requires libxfixes-dev, libxtst-dev, and libx11-dev on debian.
+Requires libxinerama-dev, libxft-dev, libxfixes-dev, libxtst-dev, and libx11-dev on debian.
 You will need to install the equivalent packages containing the appropriate header files on your distribution.

 ```
-sudo apt-get install libxfixes-dev libxtst-dev libx11-dev && make && sudo make install libxinerama-dev libxft-dev
+sudo apt-get install libxinerama-dev libxft-dev libxfixes-dev libxtst-dev libx11-dev && make && sudo make install
 ```

 ## Getting Started